haskell-servant/haskell-servant.github.io/tutorial/index.md

    This is a pretty wide-ranging principle.
 You should be able to get nice documentation for you web servers, and client libraries, without repeating yourself.
-You should not have to manualy serialize and deserialize your resources, but only delcare how to do those things *once per type*.
+You should not have to manually serialize and deserialize your resources, but only declare how to do those things *once per type*.
 If a bunch of your handlers take the same query parameters, you shouldn't have to repeat that logic for each handler, but instead just "apply" it to all of them at once.
 Your handlers shouldn't be where composition goes to die.
-And so on
+And so on.

 - flexibility